-- A brief press causes a single wipe without washer fluid. - A brief press and hold causes the wipers to swipe three times with washer fluid. - A long press and hold will turn on the wipers and washer fluid for up to 10 seconds.
+- A brief press causes a single wipe without washer fluid. - A brief press and hold causes the wipers to swipe three times with washer fluid. - A long press and hold turns on the wipers and washer fluid for up to 10 seconds.

-A wipe will occur a few seconds after washing to clear any remaining washer fluid.
+A wipe occurs a few seconds after washing to clear any remaining washer fluid.
 You can switch this feature on or off in the information display.
-See Information Displays (page 111).